 - Meeting online: October 8, 2018 – June 7, 2019

-Three in-person meetings from 9:30am – 2:30pm:
+- Meeting in person twice from 9:30am – 2:30pm:

-Instructor: The Rev. Blair Pogue, D.Min., Rector of St. Matthew’s Episcopal Church in St. Paul
+Facilitator: The Rev. Blair Pogue, D.Min., Rector of St. Matthew’s Episcopal Church in St. Paul

 Joining God, Remaking the Church, Changing the World by Alan Roxburgh (Morehouse, 2015)